-All those little oddities about goalkeepers that you were just dying to know about
+All those little oddities, snippets of trivia and quirky facts about goalkeepers that you were just dying to know about…

-England, Wales and Northern Ireland's most capped players are all goalkeepers, namely Peter Shilton (125), Neville Southall (91) and Pat Jennings (119).
+England and Wales' most capped players are both goalkeepers, namely Peter Shilton (125) and Neville Southall (91).
+Pat Jennings was Norther Ireland's most capped player until his tally of 119 was overtaken by midfielder Steven Davis in October 2020.
 Scotland's most capped player is Kenny Dalglish, who picked up 102 caps during his International career.

 Italy's Walter Zenga holds the record of longest unbeaten run in World Cup history.
 He played 517 minutes (Almost 6 games) without letting in a goal in the 1990 tournament, beating the previous record held by England's Peter Shilton.
 Claudio Caniggia of Argentina eventually ended Zenga's run in the semifinals.

 Peter Shilton does hold the record for the number of clean sheets in the World Cup finals, however, a record he shares with France's Fabien Barthez.
 Both keepers kept ten clean sheets in the final stages

 New Zealand keeper Richard Wilson went 921 minutes without conceding a goal during New Zealand's successful World Cup qualifying campaign in 1982.

 At the other end of the scale, Mexico's Antonia Carbajal and Mohamed Al-Deayea have the unfortunate honour of conceding the most goals in the final stages - 25 apiece.

 However, Carbajal also holds the honour of becoming the first player to compete in five successive World Cup finals, from 1950-1966, although Mexico never got beyond the first round on all five occasions.